akiradeveloper/sorock/doc/src/leadership.md

 Not only that, these times can't be fixed to a single value when the distance between nodes is heterogeneous such as geo-distributed environment.

-To solve this problem, lolraft uses an adaptive failure detection algorithm called **Phi accrual failure detector**.
+To solve this problem, lol uses an adaptive failure detection algorithm called **Phi accrual failure detector**.
 With this approach, users are free from setting the timing parameters.